ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-02-08-deployment-of-symfony2-application-using-deployer.md

 Deployment of Symfony2 application may be a complex task, depending on the setup and the requirements of your application.
 On some projects we update the test server at least once a day.
 And production server about two times a week.
 Developers spend a lot of time on this routine process.

-**Let’s take a look at typical steps taken during deployment process:**
+**Let's take a look at typical steps taken during deployment process:**

-- Upload project’s code to the server
+- Upload project's code to the server
 - Install vendor dependencies via Composer
 - Install and dump your assets
 - Perform database migrations or rebuild database and fill it with data fixtures for test purposes